Llandudno UK Travel Guide - Things To Do | Off Beat Pathfinder UK

 Is Llandudno good for a UK break?

 Yes.
-Llandudno is a strong mainstream UK break if you want Promenade, pier, Great Orme views, and classic Welsh seaside breaks.
+Llandudno is a strong mainstream UK break if you want promenade, pier, Great Orme views, and classic Welsh seaside breaks.
 It is best planned as Coastal Break rather than a generic stop on a rushed route.

 What kind of traveller is Llandudno best for?